How to deal with homesickness at uni

 - Put on a face mask

 - Turn your dreams to goals with a vision board

 - Exercise – yoga, meditation, running, HIIT etc

 You can’t pour from an empty cup, so take care of yourself first!

 There’s no better way to bring on a fresh bout of homesickness than by scrolling through social media and seeing people at home looking happier than Larry!
 Try not to spend hours doing this, because quite frankly, it’s self-sabotage.
 Be sure to remind yourself that social media is a highlight reel, showing the snippets of people’s lives that they want to record.
 Often, the people around you are fighting their own private battles.
 You’re not alone in feeling homesick.
 If you strike up a real-life conversation with someone in your building, you’re likely to find they’ve experienced the very same feelings as you at one point.
 They may even offer some advice or consolation, which will have you feeling instantly better (or at least distracted for a moment!)

 Plan visits or visitors

 Don’t forget, your true team are always here to support you.
 If you’re feeling homesick, talk to us.
-We’ll do what we can to make you feel better and direct you to the best events for your wellbeing.
+We’ll do what we can to make you feel better and direct you to the best events and support for your wellbeing.